aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-tagged-pdf-aspose-java/_index.md

 ## Implementation Guide

-### Step 1: Create and Configure a Tagged PDF Document
+### How to tag PDF – Step 1: Create and configure the document

 #### Overview

-Creating a tagged PDF involves setting up its logical structure, which includes defining titles, languages, sections, and paragraphs.
+First, we instantiate a `Document` object and retrieve its **tagged content** interface.
+This interface lets us manipulate the logical structure.

-#### Step-by-Step Implementation
+#### Code

-**Create a New PDF Document**

-Start by creating a `Document` instance:
 ```java
 import com.aspose.pdf.Document;